M66B/NetGuard/FAQ.md

 Make sure you are not running NetGuard in allow (whitelist) mode (check the NetGuard default settings).

-Make sure you didn't enable the Always-On VPN setting '*Block connections without VPN*' (Android 8 Oreo or later).
+Make sure you didn't enable the Always-On VPN sub option '*Block connections without VPN*' (Android 8 Oreo or later).
 This will block resolving domain names too (is it a bug or feature?).

 Some Android versions, including LineageOS and /e/ for some devices, contain a bug resulting in all internet traffic being blocked.